Table of Contents

 Bonus Tip: How to Recover Lost Files from Mass Storage Devices

 Many reasons would lead to data loss on a USB drive or an external hard drive.
 For example, accidental deletion, virus attack, OS crash, and partition loss.
 These are more severe conditions than directly pull out the USB drive.
-In these data loss situations, users need to apply data recovery software to retrieve the data, EaseUS Data Recovery Wizard is a perfect choice.
+In these data loss situations, users need to apply data recovery software to retrieve the data, EaseUS data recovery software is a perfect choice.

 Designed for data recovery, EaseUS Data Recovery Wizard has helped millions of users for over 17 years.
 The most attractive thing about it is that it is easy to operate.
 You just need three simple steps to recover the data you want.
 If you are interested in it, download the software for free, and follow the detailed guide to see how to use it to recover data.